How Pennsylvania Statutes Impact Personal Injury Claims

 Being partially at fault does not mean you cannot recover money for your injuries.
 An experienced personal injury attorney can review the accident report and, if warranted, arrange an independent investigation or the crash to determine fault and potential liability.

 Talk To A Personal Injury Lawyer Following an Accident in Pennsylvania

 The first step to recovering compensation following a car accident is retaining a skilled and knowledgeable Pennsylvania personal injury attorney.
 Civil lawsuits are subject to procedural requirements and strict time limits.
 The sooner you contact a lawyer, the sooner your attorney can help you take action.

-The Philadelphia personal injury attorneys at Zavodnick, Zavodnick & Lasky, LLC, have more than 80 years of combined experience representing personal injury victims in claims involving car accidents, construction accidents, and accidents at work.
+The Philadelphia personal injury attorneys at Zavodnick & Lasky Personal Injury Lawyers, have more than 80 years of combined experience representing personal injury victims in claims involving car accidents, construction accidents, and accidents at work.
 Our firm has been helping accident victims throughout Philadelphia and surrounding areas since 1985.

 We are extremely familiar with statutes and regulations that will affect your case.
-Before you accept any compensation offer for your injuries, speak with a lawyer at our firm.
+Before you accept any compensation offer for your injuries, contact our office or call (215) 875-7030a lawyer at our firm.
 We never charge any fees to review your case and are only paid if we recover money for you.